 The main take-away from the above graph is that populations of white-tailed deer have fluctuated tremendously over the past few decades, peaking in the mid 1980s at levels over three times the current population.
 So, the real question in my mind is, why are deer populations fluctuating so much?
 Why do they go up and down to such an extent?

 First, let’s look at some historical perspective.
 The white-tailed deer is, for most of the Province, an invasive species; prior to the 1800s, it was not particularly common in New Brunswick.
 Likely, deer were confined to the more southerly parts of the Province and probably not widespread.
+Cold winters have probably restricted white-tailed deer populations in this part of northeastern North America since 1000 AD or so.
 Reports from early European settlers, such as Nicolas Denys, refer to First Nations people hunting moose, beaver and bear, but not deer.
 From an article published at the Elements NB website, Stephen Clayden notes:

 “Although caribou numbers in northeastern North America were already much reduced by the late 1800s from those of previous centuries, the ultimate extinction of the species in New Brunswick, Nova Scotia, and adjoining mainland regions appears to have coincided with the influx and explosive population growth of white-tailed deer.
 Deer were rare in the Maritimes in the early 1600s, and remained so for most of the next three hundred years.
 A scarcity of immature forest cover and clearings, their principal habitat, was probably the main factor limiting expansion of the white-tail’s range.
 But as deer spread northward in the wake of European settlement, both caribou and moose populations were affected.
 In areas with a high density of deer, many moose succumbed to a mysterious sickness.
 However, while moose and deer established a somewhat precarious coexistence, caribou perished.”